sbinet/fubsy/doc/guide/example-java.rst

 A simple Java example
 =====================

-Since C++ and Java are two of the most widely-used programming languages in the world, it's surprising that so few build tools even try to support both [2]_.
+Since C and Java are two of the most widely-used programming languages in the world, it's surprising that so few build tools even try to support both [2]_.
 So before the Java programmers start to feel left out, let's go through a similar exercise for a simple Java